dotnet/docs-maui/docs/user-interface/brushes/gradient.md

 [![Browse sample.](~/media/code-sample.png) Browse the sample](/samples/dotnet/maui-samples/userinterface-brushes)

-The .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.GradientBrush> class derives from the `Brush` class, and is an abstract class that describes a gradient, which is composed of gradient stops.
+The .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.GradientBrush> class derives from the <xref:Microsoft.Maui.Controls.Brush> class, and is an abstract class that describes a gradient, which is composed of gradient stops.
 A gradient brush paints an area with multiple colors that blend into each other along an axis.

 Classes that derive from <xref:Microsoft.Maui.Controls.GradientBrush> describe different ways of interpreting gradient stops, and .NET MAUI provides the following gradient brushes: